muhammadhamzaali077/Langgraph/module-01/README.md

-# Class 01: Introduction to Nodes, Edges, and Graphs Using LangChain
+# Class 02: Introduction to Nodes, Edges, and Graphs Using LangGraph

 Welcome to the first session of the LangChain Ecosystem series! 🚀